 - Has no history of breaches or sharing information about its users with authorities

-- Is based in Romania, which is not part of the Five Eyes, Nine Eyes, or Fourteen Eyes alliances
+- Is based in Romania, which isn't part of the Five Eyes, Nine Eyes, or Fourteen Eyes alliances

 - Utilizes strong and secure bank-grade encryption